 Lectures are the traditional method of higher education teaching and are used to give information to a large number of students.
 Lectures are held in lecture theatres.
 The majority of lecture theatres are equipped with modern teaching facilities including video and data projection equipment, microphone and overhead projects and viewing screens.

-These are small groups that allow students to discuss work in more depth, led by a tutor.
+Tutorials and Seminars are small groups led by tutors that allow students to discuss work in more depth.
 These sessions are designed to give students the opportunity to ask questions and develop ideas and students are expected to actively participate in the discussions.

-Methods of assessment vary for each unit but they can include written assessments and essays, presentations, group work, practical work and examinations.
-These methods are outlined in the Unit Guide for each unit issued to students when they enroll.
+Assessment Methods vary for each unit but they can include written assessments and essays, presentations, group work, practical work and examinations.
+For each unit, these methods are outlined in the Unit Guide issued to students when they enroll.

 STUDENTS UNDER 18 YEARS